Ybbs looks back on a long past. After the Celts, the Romans established a settlement here (under Emperor Vespasian 69-79 AD).

 The old town is beautifully renovated and, if you are on the Danube cycle path, is best visited by bicycle.
 Some medieval town fortifications are still preserved.

-The path from the Bürgerspitalplatz to the main square leads over a bridge over the Wehrgraben.
+The path from the Bürgerspitalplatz to the main square leads over a bridge over the defensive ditch.
 There a Nepomuk statue welcomes us.

 On the church square an outdoor fresco caught our attention.
 It's a Mariahilf painting.

-In the gothic (baroquised) Laurentius church hangs a painting by Schmidt from Krems 'St. Judas Thaddeus
+In the gothic (baroquised) Laurentius church a painting 'St. Judas Thaddeus' by Schmidt from Krems is hanging.

 On the right side altar there is this picture of the Virgin.